DJ LeMahieu Player Props: Yankees vs. Orioles

 DJ LeMahieu At The Plate

+- LeMahieu has picked up a hit in 68.2% of his 44 games this season, with more than one hit in 20.5% of those games.

-- Looking at the 43 games he has played this season, he's hit a long ball in five of them (11.6%), and in 2.9% of his trips to the plate.
+- He has hit a home run in 11.4% of his games this season, and 2.8% of his chances at the plate.

-- In 34.9% of his games this season, LeMahieu has had at least one RBI.
-He's picked up more than one in 7.0%.
+- In 36.4% of his games this season, LeMahieu has picked up at least one RBI.
+In three of those games (6.8%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.